Visiting the Farm

 Why $5 per pound?

-We spent a lot of time deciding on pricing.
-We surveyed the price of organic blueberries in every store we could find them, then considered our own production costs (labor, organic fertilizer, mulch, etc.) as well as the costs associated with maintaining the setting for visitors.
-Though we provide a fruit crop, we’re also trying to provide visitors a special experience—gathering berries in a quiet rural setting beneath huge, ancient oak trees; touring a historic barn (c.
-1875); watching the llamas; walking around our prairie and portion of forest reserve; playing ping-pong or bag toss… We’re open to bartering, though.
+We spent a lot of time thinking about pricing.
+We surveyed the price of organic blueberries in every store we could find them, then considered our own production costs (labor, organic fertilizer, mulch), as well as the costs associated with maintaining the setting for visitors.
+Though we provide a fruit crop, we also offer visitors a special experience—gathering berries in a quiet rural setting beneath huge, ancient oak trees; touring a historic barn (c.
+1875); watching the llamas; walking around our prairie and portion of forest reserve; playing ping-pong or bag toss… We don’t make our living off the berry farm.
+Honestly, we’re just breaking even.

 Do you offer pre-picked berries for sale?

 No. We want to encourage the experience of picking your own berries rather than retail sale, so we don’t sell pre-picked berries.
-If you’re looking for bulk, pre-picked blueberries, we’d suggest trying Wilson’s Orchard or the blueberry farm on Sand Road (but we don’t know if either offer organic berries).
+If you’re looking for bulk, pre-picked blueberries, we’d suggest trying Wilson’s Orchard, which I think gets berries shipped to them from Michigan each year.
+If you don’t mind picking your own, try the Orchards on Sand Road just south of Iowa City.
+They have 2 acres of blueberry plants!

 How do I store my blueberries?